4 Simple Steps to Overcome Failure and Find Success

 Take notes and be honest with yourself.
 And learn from your mistake.

 The only shame in failing is not growing as a result of the failure.

 Bones Heal and Chicks Dig Scars

 You’re on a path to something significant.
 Sometimes you may think you know where that path is leading and then get surprised by the many twists, turns, and obstacles you find along the way.
-And sometimes that path will take you to a totally different destination than you expected – and even better one.
+Sometimes that path will take you to a totally different destination than you expected – and even better one.

 While it’s easy to look at each failure as something that takes you off your path and knocks you backward a few steps, I’ve found that something quite the opposite is usually happening.